University of Virginia: Statistics

 Biography

-Edgar Allan Poe was an American writer, poet, editor, and literary critic who is best known for his poetry and short stories, particularly his tales of mystery and the macabre.
-He is widely regarded as a central figure of Romanticism in the United States, and of American literature.
-He was one of the country's earliest practitioners of the short story, and is considered the inventor of the detective fiction genre, as well as a significant contributor to the emerging genre of science fiction.
-He is the first well-known American writer to earn a living through writing alone, resulting in a financially difficult life and career.
+Edgar Allan Poe was an American writer, poet, editor, and literary critic who is best known for his poetry and short stories, particularly his tales involving mystery and the macabre.
+He is widely regarded as one of the central figures of Romanticism and Gothic fiction in the United States and of early American literature.
+Poe was one of the country's first successful practitioners of the short story, and is generally considered to be one of the pioneers of the detective fiction genre.
+In addition, he is credited with contributing significantly to the emergence of science fiction.
+He is the first well-known American writer to earn a living exclusively through writing, which resulted in a financially difficult life and career.

 Born in